-As the PlayStation 5 hits the shelves in November 2020, gamers will also want a display that's not only compatible with the console but one that can take advantage of all of the PS5's features.
+With the recent release of the PlayStation 5, gamers looking for a gaming monitor should want a display that's not only compatible with the console but one that can take advantage of all of the PS5's features.
 The PS5 supports 4k content up to 120fps, and although most monitors don't support 4k @ 120Hz the way TVs do, you can still find a 4k @ 60Hz monitor that would be great for gaming.
-The PS5 supports lower-resolution content except for 1440p, so you don't necessarily need to get a 4k model if you prefer a higher refresh rate and a 1080p resolution.
+Unlike the Xbox Series X, the PS5 doesn't support 1440p content, so it's best to go for a 4k option unless you want a 1080p resolution with a higher refresh rate.
 Monitors generally have lower input lag than TVs, which is great for gaming.
-They have ergonomic stands, take up less space, and you can still use it for productivity.
+They have ergonomic stands, take up less space, and you can still use them for work.

-We've tested more than 130 monitors and below are our recommendations for the best gaming monitors for PS5 that you can buy.
-Also see our recommendations for the best 4k monitors, the best monitors for PS4, and the best gaming monitors.
+We've tested more than 155 monitors, and below are our recommendations for the best gaming monitors for PS5 that you can buy.
+Also, see our recommendations for the best 4k monitors, the best monitors for PS4, and the best gaming monitors.

 The best monitor for PS5 with a large screen that we've tested is the LG OLED48CXPUB.
 This is a TV that we tested as a monitor, and it provides exceptional picture quality and excellent gaming performance.
 One advantage of getting a large screen like this one compared to an ultrawide is that it maintains its 16:9 aspect ratio, which is what almost every game uses.

-It has a near-instant response time that results in minimal motion blur, and there's also a Black Frame Insertion feature to help improve the appearance of motion.
+It has a near-instant response time that results in minimal motion blur, and there's also a Black Frame Insertion feature to help improve clarity.
 It also has a low input lag that should satisfy most gamers.
 It supports 4k @ 120Hz, and it has HDMI Forum VRR support, which you can read about in our CX TV review.
-It's fantastic for dark room gaming because it can individually turn off pixels, resulting in an infinite contrast ratio and perfect black uniformity.
+It's fantastic for dark room gaming because it can individually turn off pixels, resulting in a nearly infinite contrast ratio and perfect black uniformity.
 It also has wide viewing angles for when you want to game with friends.

 Unfortunately, it has the risk of permanent burn-in.
-This is a potential issue with OLED panels after constant exposure to static elements, such as a console's user interface, but we don't expect it to be an issue if you watch varied content.
-Fortunately, it has some settings to help reduce this issue, such as 'Pixel Refresher' and 'Logo Luminance' options.
+This is a potential issue with OLED panels after constant exposure to static elements, like a console's user interface, but we don't expect it to be an issue if you watch varied content.
+Fortunately, it has some settings to help reduce this issue, like 'Pixel Refresher' and 'Logo Luminance' options.
 It's also excellent for HDR gaming as it displays a wide color gamut and has decent HDR peak brightness.
-This is the best gaming monitor for PS5 available in a large size.
+Overall, this is the best gaming monitor for PS5 available in a large size.

 Our recommendations are based on what we think is the best PS5 monitor currently available.
 They're adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.